Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Abstract

 \section{Abstract}

-We consider the dynamics of a layer of viscous incompressible fluid, subjected to gravity and surface tension forces.
-The upper boundary is a free boundary, and the lower boundary is a fixed boundary on which the Navier-slip boundary condition is imposed.
-It is proved that there is a uniform time interval on which the uniform estimates independent of both viscosity and surface tension coefficients can be established.
-These allow one to justify the vanishing viscosity and surface tension limits by the strong compactness argument.
-In particular, a unified local well-posedness of the free-surface incompressible Euler equations with or without surface tension can be obtained by the inviscid limits.
+Consider the dynamics of a layer of viscous incompressible fluid under the influence of gravity.
+The upper boundary is a free boundary with the effect of surface tension taken into account, and the lower boundary is a fixed boundary on which the Navier-slip condition is imposed.
+It is proved that there is a uniform time interval on which the estimates independent of both viscosity and surface tension coefficients of the solution can be established.
+This then allows one to justify the vanishing viscosity and surface tension limits by the strong compactness argument.
+In the presence of surface tension, the main difficulty lies in the less regularity of the highest temporal derivative of the mean curvature of the free surface and the pressure.
+It seems hard to overcome this difficulty by using the vorticity in viscous boundary layers.
+One of the key observations here is to find that there is a crucial cancelation between the mean curvature and the pressure by using the dynamic boundary condition.